julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Look at the overall process before going into details.

-Ensure that your optimizations align with overarching objectives, preventing fragmented or short-sighted enhancements that might not contribute meaningfully to the project's ultimate goals.

 ## ~The less it knows the better (Law of Demeter)~

 Writing wrappers to satisfy LoD always leads to significant performance and maintainability issues.